wayfair-incubator/aux-eng-playbook/src/docs/running/executing.md

 featured: ../images/featured/running.png
 ---

-You've done it!
-You've marketed yourself and set [expectations](./expectations).
+We've done it!
+We've marketed ourselves and set [expectations](./expectations).
-The hard work of [sourcing](./sourcing) and [planning](./planning) is overwith, your team is now at the meat and potatoes: doing the aux engagement.
+The hard work of [sourcing](./sourcing) and [planning](./planning) is overwith, our team is now at the meat and potatoes: doing the aux engagement.

 ## Weekly Schedule

-The first part to get straight with a host team is the schedule you'll work together.
+The first part to get straight with a host team is the schedule we'll work together.

+### 80% Time

 We recommend using "80%" time.
 An [Aux Engineer](./roles) should be with the host team for 80% of their week, and use their free 20% to keep notes, sync up with their team, and do any other admin work outside **pairing** time.
 The pairing time should be spent doing work to attain the goals of an engagement, explicitly **not** burning down backlog items that do not achive an engagement's goals.

 ### Pairing